Start Your Merchant Application

 - Business checking account – This will allow the merchant service company to deposit transactions directly into your business checking account.

 Once you have these three things, you can then start the merchant application process that your chosen merchant services provider requires.
 Sole proprietors do not need these things, and instead can sign up using their personal name, Social Security Number, and personal bank account.
 The next sections will talk about the underwriting process.

 Sole proprietors do not need the three items listed above for Corporations and LLC’s and can open a merchant account under their personal name, can use a Social Security Number as their tax ID number, and can also use a personal checking account to receive deposits.

 Things that can hurt your chances of getting approved for a merchant account

 Due to the risk merchant account providers and their partnering banks assume when approving merchants for a merchant account, certain factors can make it hard to open a merchant account.
 Some of these are listed below:

-Bad Credit – This is by far the most common reason for a denial; however, there are merchant service providers out there like Charge.com that work with high risk applicants.
+Bad Credit – This is by far the most common reason for a denial; however, there are merchant service providers out there like Charge.com that work with merchants that other processors consider a bad credit risk.

 New Companies – A brand new company newly formed is a much higher risk than an established company looking to change providers.